varunbkk/varunbkk/README.md

 ### :hammer: My Projects:

-[BookMySlot][bookmyslot] - A Django-based booking system with CRUD functionality that enables users to book delivery slots
+[BookMySlot][bookmyslot] - A Django-based delivery booking system with CRUD functionality [MyShop][myshop]- An e-commerce store, built w/ Django and JS [MyPhotos][myphotos] - A personal photo gallery, also built w/ Django and JS

 ### Connect with me: